These best ever veggie enchiladas you will ever eat.

 I used cream cheese and a special blend of spices with a hit of fresh lime juice for that extra kick.

-We served ours topped with a little more fresh lime juice and creamy sliced avocado.
+Once our enchiladas were crispy, we served them topped with more fresh lime juice and creamy sliced avocado.

 It was so good I literally licked my plate (no shame!) and we were scraping pieces out of the pan.